Q. What is an application

 A. A union must

 demonstrate membership support of 45% of the employees in an appropriate bargaining unit.
-The Board will then direct an Industrial Relations
+The Board will then direct a Returning

-Officer to conduct a secret ballot vote to be held within 10 days of the receipt of the
+Officer to conduct a secret ballot vote to be held within 5 business days of the receipt of the

 application of the Board.
 A union will be